Read the Adobe Connect for Students guide to learn how to attend a meeting.

 - Each student responds by “clicking” the appropriate button for his or her choice.

-- A wireless signal is sent immediately from each responding clicker to the receiver.
+- A wireless signal is sent immediately from each responding clicker to the receiver or to the Cloud.

-- The receiver, through i>clicker’s easy-to-use software, logs and stores the data of each individual student.
+- Through the receiver or through the Cloud, i>clicker logs and stores the data of each individual student.

 - The results are also available for later analysis, grading, and exporting to Canvas.